Appearance

 A service is useful for:

-- internal app-to-app traffic through a stable in-cluster target
+- Internal app-to-app traffic through a stable in-cluster target.

-- a stable target while deployment pods restart or scale
+- A stable target while deployment pods restart or scale.

-- a backend target before creating an ingress
+- A backend target before creating an ingress.

 Choose a workflow